Overview

 Soak a handful of hickory woodchips in water.

-Set up your EGG for indirect cooking using the ConvEGGtor and Stainless Steel Grid, and light it.
+Set up your EGG for indirect cooking with the ConvEGGtor in a legs-up position, topped with a Stainless Steel Grid.
 Your target temperature is 110˚C.

-When you're ready to start cooking, drain the water from the woodchips, remove the ConvEGGtor and sprinkle the chips in a large circle on the charcoal.
+When ready to start cooking, drain the water from the woodchips, remove the ConvEGGtor and sprinkle the chips in a large circle onto the charcoal.

 Add your rub

-When you've finished massaging the dry rub into the pork shoulder, replace the ConvEGGtor, and the Stainless Steel Grid and add the pork on top.
+When you’ve finished massaging the dry rub into the pork shoulder, replace the ConvEGGtor and the Stainless Steel Grid and place the pork directly on top.

 Cook your pork

-If you’re using the EGG Genius to monitor the pork’s temperature — something we would highly recommend — now’s the time to insert your probe.
+If you’re using the EGG Genius to monitor the pork’s temperature – something we strongly recommend – now’s the time to insert your probe.

-You will notice that the internal temperature of the meat slowly rises and then apparently plateaus or even falls by a few degrees.
-This is not the EGG needing more oxygen or fuel, this is the science of low & slow happening, as collagen starts to break down and turn to gelatin.
-An enormous amount of energy is required for this, so the temperature of the meat stops increasing while the chemical reactions take place.
-Do not adjust the temperature of your EGG.
-You should not try to speed up this process with more heat.
-Once the majority of the tissues have been rendered to gelatin the temperature will begin to climb again.
+The temperature of the meat will slowly rise and then apparently plateau or even fall by a few degrees.
+This is not the EGG needing more oxygen or fuel.
+As collagen starts to break down and turn to gelatin, an enormous amount of energy is required, so the temperature of the meat stabilises while the chemical reactions take place.
+Don’t try to speed up this process with more heat.
+Once the majority of the tissues have been rendered, the temperature will climb again.

 Make your coleslaw